AviatrixSystems/Docs/HowTos/activemesh_faq.rst

 --------------------------------------

 ActiveMesh 2.0 is automatically enabled for brand new deployment on a Controller.
-If you have current Transit Network, migrate to ActiveMesh 2.0 by going to Settings -> Migration -> ActiveMesh 2.0 Migration, click Migrate.
+If you have current Transit Network, migrate to ActiveMesh 2.0 by going to Settings -> Maintenance -> Migration -> ActiveMesh 2.0 Migration, click Migrate.

 .. |activemesh_spoke_transit| image:: activemesh_faq_media/activemesh_spoke_transit.png
    :scale: 30%